Home School Link Worker

 Below in the attachments are two files, these are full of great ideas for help and support for parents, careers and children, the second file also has a link for the Parenting Puzzle on line course which is a really good holistic parenting course.

+As part of the development of Surrey's Early Help offer, they are building a Hub which is intended to become a go-to resource to help parents looking for additional information about how to support their children.
 To find out more about healthy living, increasing activity, healthy recipes and weight loss see the link below.

 To find out more about NHS advice for healthy eating and healthy lifestyles for families see the link below.

-To find out more about Family Learning online parenting courses for parents and carers, including grandparents, who lack confidence or are struggling to support their children with school, homework or behaviour issues, please use the link below.
+To find out more about Family Learning online parenting courses for parents and carers, including grandparents, who lack confidence or are struggling to support their children with school, homework or behaviour issues, please use the links below.

 To find out more tips about how to look after yourself and loved ones (especially during the pandemic) see the website below.
 It has great ideas for good physical and mental health.